tomsasani/tomsasani/README.md

 ### About me...

-:computer: ::: I'm a data scientist at [Recursion Pharmaceuticals](https://www.recursion.com) in Salt Lake City, UT.
+:computer: ::: I'm a staff research scientist in [Dr. Aaron Quinlan's group](http://quinlanlab.org) at the University of Utah.

 :dna: ::: Before that, I studied mutation rate evolution using a variety of statistical methods and DNA sequencing technologies.